Loading...

 OutlineThickness changes appear in the Gum window.

-The Use Custom Font variable controls whether a Text object uses a premade .fnt file (if true) or if it Gum automatically creates font files according to the Text's Font, Font Size, and Outline Thickness variables.
+The Use Custom Font variable controls whether a Text object uses a premade .fnt file (if true) or if Gum automatically creates font files according to the Text's Font, Font Size, and Outline Thickness variables.

 Use Custom Font is false by default.